Senzaj/JavaBubbleSortingGUI/README.md

-# Java learning application
+# Simple bubble sorting algorithm with GUI
-### simple bubble sorting algorithm with GUI
+### Primitive application for learning the basics of Java